Chronic fatigue syndrome

 Graded exercise therapy (GET) involves slowly increasing the duration and intensity of exercise over time.
 In general, people start with about 3 to 5 minutes of exercise, and then gradually increase activity over the course of several weeks.

+Due to concerns over its effectiveness, in 2017, the CDC has removed GET from its list of recommended treatment approaches for CFS/ME.
 Many specialists advise against pursuing aerobic exercise or any exercise that overly increases heart rate.
 Your provider may suggest that you wear a heart rate monitor while exercising.
 Recommended types of exercise include yoga, tai chi, and resistance and weight training.

 Sleep hygiene involves simple self-help measures and behavioral changes that can help improve sleep.
 These include: